jayrajvmu/space-completed/README.md

   * [Bookings](#seat-booking)

 ## Modules ##
-The applications is split into the following modules
+The applications is split into the following modules.

 1. Authentication
 2. Wings